ali-arslan-1/cassandra-restful-services/readme.txt

-This application provides RestFull services to communicate with Cassandra NoSQL database.
+This application implemented on NodeJS provides RestFull services to communicate with Cassandra NoSQL database.

 # **REST API Specifications** #